How to Detect (and Avoid) an Online Romance Scammer

-According to the Better Business Bureau, victims in the U.S. and Canada have reported losing more than $1 billion over the last three years online romance scam artists.
+According to the Better Business Bureau, victims in the U.S. and Canada have reported losing more than $1 billion over the last three years to online romance scam artists.
 Older users, in particular, are more often targeted by this type of scam — and most don't realize they are a victim until it is too late.

-Profess love quickly, without actually meeting you.
+1. Romance scammers profess love quickly, without actually meeting you.

-- Startup money for a business venture
+- "I need some startup money for a business venture."

-Try to lure you off the dating site.
+3. Online romance scammers try to lure you off the dating site.

 Tips for Avoiding Online Dating Scams

-- Crosscheck and verify.
-Conduct an online search to crosscheck the person’s name, photo, location, email address and other details for legitimacy.
+- Cross-check and verify.
+Conduct an online search to cross-check the person’s name, photo, location, email address and other details for legitimacy.

 - Do not send money.
-Never wire money, put money on a gift or cash reload card, or send cash to an online love interest.
+Never wire money, put money on a gift card or cash reload card, or send cash to an online love interest.
 You won’t get it back.

 - If you have already sent money, report it.
 Contact your financial institution right away if you think you’ve sent money to a scammer.